 Let me start of by saying that yes, I do cook things other than breakfast and dessert.
 I just happen to be hoarding some recipes (including some awesome meal preps) in order to give you all a big surprise next month!
-So for now, you get breakfast.
+So for now, you get breakfast in the form of Gluten Free Pumpkin Protein Waffles.
 Don’t be sad because these waffles are awesome – crispy on the outside and light and fluffy on the inside.
 Just as a Belgian waffle should be (at least in America, IDK what a Belgian waffle is really like in Belgium).
 Oh yeah, and it’s my first pumpkin recipe of the season, which is always cause for celebration!Anywho, your waffle maker is key here!
 I happen to have just purchased a brand spankin’ new waffle maker to cook up this bad boy today.
 As I was scrolling through Amazon to snag a link so you could see the beast of a waffle maker I got this week, I discovered that they literally came out with a new model THE DAY AFTER I bought mine.
 Ain’t that some shit?!?
 I just keep telling myself that it’s like buying an iPhone…you don’t want the original model of a new one.
 Just wait for the “S” model to come out and it is sure to have all the kinks worked out.If you want to get the waffle maker that I got, go to Amazon and check out the Waring Pro Double Belgian Waffle Maker.
 It may or may not be the kind they use in a lot of hotels 😉 Oops.
 And if you want the newer model, check out the Cuisinart Double Belgian Waffle Maker.
 It’s so new that no one has even reviewed it yet!
 I will say that I enjoy mine immensely, even though I’ve only used it once and my first batch came out in lots of waffle-y little pieces because I cooked it too hot and not long enough.
 You can try a cheaper model, but really, we all know how frustrating it can be when your waffle maker sucks (right?!
 I’m not alone here am I?).

-Belgian Pumpkin Protein Waffles
+Gluten Free Pumpkin Protein Waffles